PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 It can also reset the game when encountering minor program errors.
 It can run completely unattended for many days without intervention.

+### Shiny odds

+With the Masuda method and Shiny charm, the chance of getting a shiny pokemon is 1/512.
+Without either of the above, shiny rates are worse otherwise.

+Hatching 500 eggs without a shiny is quite common.
+This can happen approximately 37% of the time ((511/512)^500).
+We would only start to worry that something is wrong with the program if you hatch over 5000 eggs without a shiny.

 <img src="images/EggAuto-0.png">
 <img src="images/EggAuto-1.png">
 <img src="images/EggAuto-2.png">

 ### Setup of Settings